-We are experienced and knowledgeable about dementia through our housing with care accommodation.
-At Fold Housing, we see the person and not their dementia.
-We actively encourage our residents to express their personality.
+We actively encourage our residents to express their personality when they live with us.
 Each resident has their own tailored care plan, which reflects their tastes, interests and individual care needs, and where possible they remain in control of their affairs.

-We understand that it is not only the person with dementia that is affected by this condition; it’s their family, friends and carers as well.
-We will offer you the support you need as your loved one progresses through the condition.
+We understand that it is not only the person living with dementia that is affected by this condition; it’s their family, friends and carer givers as well.
+We will offer you the support you need as your loved one progresses through living with Dementia.

 Learning More About Dementia